Pavel Filatyev: Hospitalisation and writing of "ZOV 56"

+Pavel transferred all his profits from the book sales to two non-profit foundations promoting democracy and civil rights in Russia.

 Life in exile

 For the next two weeks, Filatyev tried to stay in Russia as he felt 'the country needed him', while moving from hotel to hotel in Moscow to evade police arrest.
-In this time, he gave an interview to The Guardian's Moscow correspondent Andrew Roth in a cafe in Moscow.
+During this time, he gave an interview to The Guardian's Moscow correspondent Andrew Roth in a cafe in Moscow.
 Roth recalled: "At the time I met him, almost everyone he knew was telling him to flee Russia."
-He was getting thousands of letters and messages from people who either supported him and urged him to flee, or who opposed and threatened him, turning his life upside down.
+He was getting thousands of letters and messages from people, who either supported him and urged him to flee or who opposed and threatened him, turning his life upside down.
 After having refused several urgent offers of help in escaping the country by human rights activist Vladimir Osechkin, he eventually agreed and left Russia on 13 August 2022.